Planned Giving Means Stewardship

 There is a lot to know

 Estate planning often goes hand-in-hand with planned giving; they are related but are not the same.
 Estate planning can be very self-oriented and can ignore the inherit charitable foundation of the phrase planned giving or, as is more popular with some, gift planning.
-Estate planning is for everyone at every asset level while planned giving more often involves persons with higher asset levers.
+Estate planning is for everyone at every asset level while planned giving more often involves persons with higher asset levels.
 But there is another and perhaps better way to look at it.